Ricci Curvatures on Hermitian manifolds: Introduction

 In particular, the following are equivalent: \bd \item[(3)] $(M,\omega)$ is K\"ahler;

 \item[(4)] $(M,\omega)$ is $k$-Gauduchon for $1\leq k\leq n-2$, and conformally balanced;

 \item[(5)] $(M,\omega)$ is conformally balanced and $\Lambda^2(\p\bp\omega)=0$. \ed \ecorollary

 We need to point out that the equivalence of $(3)$ and $(4)$ is also proved by Ivanov and Papadopoulos in \cite[Theorem~1.3]{IP13} (see also \cite[Proposition~2.4]{FU13}).
 However, in \cite{FWW13}, Fu-Wang-Wu proved that there exists a non-K\"ahler $3$-fold which can support a $1$-Gauduchon metric and a balanced metric simultaneously.
 By Corollary \ref{K}, they must be different Hermitian metrics.
 For more works on Hermitian manifolds with specials metrics, we refer the reader to \cite{AI01, AT13, AD03, FG, FPS, F1, F2, F3, FY, FLY, FWW10, FWW13, FZ14, GGP, GI01, L, LY12, LY14, Yang2, Yang14, Mi83, T, Po1,Po2,Po3} and the references therein.
-The paper is organized as follows.
-In Section \ref{basic}, we introduce several basic terminologies which will be used frequently in the paper.
-In Section \ref{geometry}, we study the geometry of the Levi-Civita Ricci curvature and prove Theorem \ref{main-1}, Corollary \ref{c1}, Theorem \ref{main-100}, Corollary \ref{algebraic} and Corollary \ref{c2}.
+The paper is organized as follows: In Section \ref{basic}, we introduce several basic terminologies which will be used frequently in the paper.
+In Section \ref{geometry}, we study the geometry of the Levi-Civita Ricci curvature and prove Theorem \ref{main-1}, Corollary \ref{c1}, Theorem \ref{main-100} and Corollary \ref{c2}.
 In Section \ref{riccirelations}, we investigate a variety of Ricci curvature and scalar curvature relations over Hermitian manifolds and establish Theorem \ref{riccire} and Corollary \ref{sphere}.
 In Section \ref{special}, we study some special metrics on Hermitian manifolds and prove Proposition \ref{D}, Corollary \ref{K} and Corollary \ref{Z}.
-In Section \ref{example}, we construct various explicit Hermitian metrics on Hermitian manifolds and prove Theorem \ref{example1} and Theorem \ref{example2}.
+In Section \ref{example}, we construct various precise Hermitian metrics on Hermitian manifolds and prove Theorem \ref{example1} and Theorem \ref{example2}.
 In Section \ref{appendix}, we include some straightforward computations on Hermitian manifolds for the reader's convenience.\\

-\textbf{Acknowledgement.} The authors would like to thank J.-X. Fu, Y.-S. Poon and S. -T. Yau for many useful discussions.
+\textbf{Acknowledgement.} This work was partially supported by China's Recruitment Program of Global Experts and National Center for Mathematics and Interdisciplinary Sciences, Chinese Academy of Sciences.
+The authors would like to thank J.-X. Fu, Y.-S. Poon and S. -T. Yau for many useful discussions.
 The second author wishes to thank Valentino Tosatti and Ben Weikove for their invaluable suggestions and support.